CMPS-1600-amaus/class-notes-spr23/section-02/02-C/01-C-programming.md

 Once C was written, then it was used to write UNIX, and from there most other operating systems, many games, and many of languages.

 ## So What is C?

+C is a system's language, designed with OS development as its goal.

+## Familiar Features

+- variables and variable types
+- arrays
+- control structures
+    - if-else
+    - switch
+    - while, do-while
+    - for
+    - break, continue
+- funtions
+    - recusive function

+## Unfamiliar Features
+- structs
+- pointers

+# Not in C
+- Not Objects or Classes
+- Access Modifers
+- booleans
+- strings

+C was intentionally kept very small, so some functionality like strings and booleans has to be included (import) to use.

+# A first example

+Let's write a twin prime number generator.